Mapped: Where freezing rain, snow and ice will hit this weekend as temperatures drop

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Britain is braced for freezing rain this week - a rare phenomenon which can bring down trees and ground planes, the Met Office warned.
+Britain is braced for freezing rain this weekend - a rare phenomenon which can bring down trees and ground planes, the Met Office warned.

 The rare weather event - commonly known as ice storms in North America - is not often seen in the UK because the conditions needed for it are quite specific.